 The summer and fall-flowering abutilon delights gardeners, butterflies and hummingbirds with its pendent bell-shaped flowers available in an array of rich colors including yellow, orange, pink, red and even bicolor.
 Abutilon is a low growing woody subshrub that acts as an herbaceous perennial in colder climates.
 Abutilon looks great planted in mass or weaving throughout a mixed border.
 Flowering maple is also great in a container or a hanging basket, where its downward facing flowers can be viewed face to face.
 The key to success with abutilon is good winter drainage.
 Plant them high and dry (in the winter) and they will delight you for years in your garden.

-Abutilon is in the mallow family.
-To see other mallows for sale, click here.
+Abutilon is in the mallow family so be sure to check out our other mallows for sale.